ChrisLearningCode2/Knowledgebase/README.md

 ## Building the Frontend

 Once the backend was working, I created a frontend using Next.js.
-From my project directory, I ran: npx create-next-app@latest frontend This gave me:
+From my project directory, I ran: npx create-next-app@latest frontend This gave me: /

-it-knowledge-base │
+it-knowledge-base │/
-├── backend │
+├── backend/
+│/
-└── frontend
+└── frontend/
 I started the frontend with: npm run dev The Next.js application became available at: [http://localhost:**3000**](http://localhost:**3000**)

 Initially, I saw the standard Next.js starter page.
 I replaced that page with my own IT Knowledge Base interface.